All Episodes

 It's all good.

-We bow in, we bow out, we bow to any training partners we have.
+We bow in, we bow out, we bow to any training partners we have, and we treat it with great respect.

-Yeah, and you do.
+And you do.

 You're a great representative of training in the arts.

-Sometimes I I look and where am I going to take this guy?
+And obviously, with our friendship for the last 14 years and continuing training, sometimes I look and where am I going to take this guy?

-And I come down every seven, eight weeks, uh uh yeah, every six to seven weeks, and we train, and I'm with you now.
+And I come down every seven, eight weeks, every six to seven weeks, and we train.

-And it you can tell you're dedicated.
+And you can tell you're dedicated.

-But what what you really have taught me more than anything, we kid around a lot, but what you really have taught me is I don't want to ever use what you have taught me.
+But what you really have taught me more than anything, we kid around a lot, but what you really have taught me is I don't want to ever use what you have taught me.

 Yes.

-And I I say that so sincerely.
+And I say that so sincerely.

-I don't ever I have said to people, and I've told you about different confrontations, sadly that I've had.
+I don't ever, I have said to people, and I've told you about different confrontations, sadly, that I've had.

 One of the reasons I got out of New York is I felt unsafe.